ShowmikDebnath/ShowmikDebnath/README.md

 ### 🚀 About Me

-- 🎓 CSE graduate from **Leading University, Sylhet** - currently pursuing a **Master's in Information Technology (MIT) at SUST**
+- 🎓 CSE graduate from **Leading University, Sylhet** · currently pursuing a **Master's in Information Technology at SUST**
-- 💼 Technical Support Engineer with hands-on SaaS/web-platform experience
-- 🔭 Currently deepening my skills in **AI Engineering - LLMs, RAG, and agent frameworks**
-- 📱 Also build mobile apps with Flutter, alongside backend and ML work
-- 💬 Ask me about Python, machine learning, Flutter, or backend APIs
+- 💻 Software Engineer focused on **AI Engineering, backend development, and intelligent applications**
+- 🤖 Currently building hands-on projects with **LLMs, RAG, LangChain, and AI agents**
+- ⚙️ Experienced in building **REST APIs, ML applications, and cross-platform mobile apps**
+- 🔬 Research background in **Machine Learning, NLP, and healthcare AI**
+- 💬 Interested in collaborating on AI/ML, LLM, backend, and software engineering projects

 ---